-Utilising the drop jump to improve sprinting speed by increasing leg stiffness.
+Using the drop jump to improve sprinting speed by increasing your leg stiffness.

-In a review of research on leg stiffness the following definition and way of assessing stiffness was provided: “Human running can be modelled as either a spring-mass model or multiple springs in series.
-A force is required to stretch or compress the spring and thus the stiffness can be calculated from the ratio of this force to the change in spring length.”
+In a sports science review on the importance of leg stiffness, the following definition and way of assessing stiffness was provided: “Human running and sprinting can be modelled as either a spring-mass model or multiple springs in series.
+A force is required to overcome and stretch or compress the spring and thus the stiffness can therefore be calculated as a ratio of this force to the change in spring length.”

-Leg stiffness involves a very strong eccentric reaction and then a lightening quick concentric action – however, there should be virtually no delay between the “stretch” and “reflex”.
-These muscular actions constitute the stretch-shortening cycle and are key to plyometrics.
-Plyometric muscular actions are akin to the firing of a bow or spring.
-Pull the spring to maximum length (akin to the eccentric muscular action) and, if you let it go, it will compress with great power and energy release (akin to the concentric muscular action).
-This response in relation to sprinting produces the dynamic extension of the ankle, knee and hip joints (triple extension) needed to propel the sprinter forward at great velocity.
+Leg stiffness requires a very strong eccentric reaction and then followed immediately by a super fast concentric action – however, to achieve this there should be virtually no delay between the “stretch/eccentric” and “reflex/concentric”.
+These muscular actions constitute what is referred to as the stretch-shortening cycle “SSC” and are key to plyometrics.
+This response in relation to our top sprinting speed, produces the dynamic extension of the ankle, knee and hip joints (triple extension).

 Research: Leg stiffness and training methods

-Leg stiffness can be developed via numerous training methods.
-These include weight training, plyometrics, sprinting and resisted running, such as sled-towing.
-However, looking at the research, it appears that developing leg stiffness via various training methods is complex and does not occur as one might think.
-In fact, some of the methods contribute to a different facet of speed development.
-For example, some seem better suited to developing sprint acceleration rather than top-end speed.
+There are numerous methods to develop Leg stiffness.
+These include training with weights, the fore mentioned plyometrics, sprinting itself and resisted running, such as heavy sled-towing.
+However, when we take a look at the research, it appears that actually developing leg stiffness via these various training methods is complex and not straight forward as we would hope.
+In fact, some of the training methods actually contribute to different facets of our speed development.

-Researchers looked at the relationship between leg power and leg stiffness as they related to sprint performance.
-Eleven subjects aged 15-17 participated in the study and acceleration and maximum speed were analysed during a 40m sprint using radar measurement.
-Leg power was analysed using a treadmill equipped with speed and force transducers from which linear power was calculated.
-A hopping test was also used on a force plate and leg stiffness calculated using flight and contact times.
+Sports Science researchers looked at the inter relationship between leg stiffness and leg power as they related to sprinting performance.
+Eleven post-pubescent subjects aged between 15-17 took part in the study both acceleration and maximum speed were analysed during a 40m sprint.
+Leg power was further achieved using a treadmill equipped with speed and force transducers from which linear/horizontal power was calculated.
+A standard hopping test was also used utilising a force plate and leg stiffness calculated using flight and contact times.

-The researchers discovered that forward leg power was correlated with both initial acceleration and maximum velocity running during track sprinting.
-However, crucially in the light of the subject matter of this article it was noted that “leg stiffness as calculated from hopping was significantly correlated with maximal velocity but not with acceleration”.
+What the researchers discovered was that forward leg power was highly correlated with both acceleration and maximum velocity sprinting.
+However, the results of leg stiffness testing indicated that it was more correlated with Top Speed “leg stiffness as calculated from hopping was significantly correlated with maximal velocity but not with acceleration”.

-New Zealand researchers studied the ground-reaction forces (GRF) involved when accelerating in a sprint.
-Thirty-six male athletes performed maximal-effort sprints from which video data and GRF data was collected at the 16m mark.
-The team discovered that the faster-accelerating athletes displayed less vertical impulse (more force was directed horizontally to push them forwards).
-The quicker accelerators also had the faster ground-contact times.
+In another study on the subject, New Zealand researchers studied the ground-reaction forces (GRF) involved during a sprint acceleration.
+Thirty-six male athletes performed max sprints with sensors placed at the 16m mark.
+The research showed that the faster-accelerating athletes displayed less vertical impulse and much more horizontal force as a ratio of application.

-These findings were correlated by researchers who specifically analysed the performances of 19 regional to national-level sprinters over 100m.
-They also wanted to consider the importance of leg strength and stiffness over three phases of a 100m sprint: 0-30m, 30-60m and 60-100m, using video analysis.
-They matched performances based on leg strength using a concentric half-squat – a counter-movement jump and hopping.
+These findings were agreed and furthered by researchers who specifically analysed the performances of 19 regional to national-level sprinters over 100m.
+They also wanted to asses and consider the importance of leg strength and stiffness over three distinct sprint phases of 100m: being acceleration 0-30m, Top Speed 30-60m and Speed Endurance 60-100m, using video analysis.
+They matched performances based on leg strength using a concentric half-squat – a counter-movement jump and single leg hopping.

-As before, the hops were used as the predictor of leg stiffness.
-The times achieved by the subject sprinters ranged from 10.72-12.87.
-Specifically, it was discovered that the concentric half-squat was related most strongly to the mean speed of each phase.
-The counter-movement jump was related to the first 0-30m, while the hopping test was the best predictor of the two last phases.
-So again, we see that different means of training have different outcomes and that the plyometric exercise, when used as a means to enhance top-end speed, seems highly correlated to leg stiffness – that’s to say an athlete with greater leg stiffness should have the faster top-end speed (although they might not be the best accelerators).
+As per previous assessments, the hops were used as a predictor of the athletes leg stiffness.
+The times achieved by the athletes ranged from 10.72-12.87.
+Specifically, it was discovered that the gym favourite of the concentric half-squat was related most strongly to the mean speed of each phase.
+The counter-movement jump was mostly related to the acceleration phase 0-30m, while the afore mentioned hopping test was the best predictor of the two last phases.

-Coaches and athletes must therefore be mindful to train in ways that will optimise all phases of the sprint, while enhancing leg stiffness.
-For example, heavy-load concentric squats could be used to develop the first few steps of acceleration and then sled-towing the remainder of the acceleration (transition) phase and plyometrics to enhance top-end speed.
+We must all therefore be mindful to train in differing ways that will optimise all phases of our sprint, while enhancing our leg stiffness.
+As an example, using heavy-load concentric squats to develop all areas and specifically the first few steps of acceleration and then sled-towing the remainder of the acceleration (transition) phase and plyometrics to further enhance top-end speed.

 The role of drop jumps in developing leg stiffness

-Crucial to the optimum performance of a drop jump is the transition between the eccentric (landing) and concentric (jump) parts.
-To maximise the power return the speed between these two muscular actions should be minimised and this is where leg stiffness becomes vital.
+Crucial to the optimum performance of a drop jump is the transition between the eccentric (landing) and concentric (jump) parts as we mentioned earlier this is the SSC.
+This is the emphasis of the jump in order to improve leg stiffness.

-Researchers looked specifically at this method of training and its effects on 20 professional rugby union players.
-They were tested for 0-10m acceleration and for top-end speed using a flying 10m-sprint (a run where they had reached top-speed) and strength (using a three repetition maximum squat), reactive strength, counter-movement jump, drop jump and leg spring stiffness.
+Sports science researchers looked specifically at this method of training and its effects on rugby players.
+They were tested for ability to 0-10m acceleration and for top-end sprint speed using a flying 10m-sprint (a run where they had reached top-speed) and physical strength (using a three repetition maximum squat), and others to assess metrics.

-In keeping with the other findings of the research provided so far it was discovered that leg spring stiffness and drop jump performance was related to the flying 10m time.
-So again, it’s the plyometric exercise, albeit this time the drop jump, that most benefits top-end speed and developed leg stiffness.
+In keeping with most of the other findings of similar research mentioned above it was discovered that leg stiffness and drop jump performance was highly related to the flying sprint 10m time.

-Leg stiffness, the “human spring response”, can be trained by varying methods in the pursuit of greater sprint speed.
-It’s crucial that coach and athlete realise that different conditioning methods as they affect leg stiffness can create different “sprint responses” (sled-towing will improve acceleration more than top-end speed, for example).
-Plyometric exercises appear to be key to leg stiffness.
-For example, an athlete who has good hopping and drop jump ability will have good high-end sprint capacity and leg stiffness.
+As shown Leg stiffness, the “human spring response”, can be trained by using many of the varied methods in the pursuit of greater sprint speed.
+It’s crucial that we as athletes ourselves and as coaches realise that the different methods affect leg stiffness can create different “sprint responses” (sled-towing will improve acceleration more than top-end speed, for example).
+Plyometric exercises appear to the be key exercise to improve leg stiffness.
+For example, we would expect that an athlete who has good hopping and drop jump ability will have good high-end sprint capacity and leg stiffness.

 Now of cause drop jump are not a modern thing, in fact the great coach Verkhoshanksy introduced this as shock method many years ago.
 His paper is attached.Shock Method Plyometrics